Chinnu269/Bashlearning/README.md

 --------------------
 #### git add . ------> To move the changes from working tree to the staging area
 #### git commit -m "updated the readme file" ----> It commmits all the changes which ever moved to the staging area
-#### git push   -------> Modified changes pushed from working tree to local repository
+#### git push   -------> Modified changes pushed from local repository to remote repository
 #### git branch ---- to list the branches
 #### git stash -----> If you want to switch the branch and you don't want to lose the changes done in the working tree then we will use git stash command.
 #### git fetch ------> It retrieves the information from the remote respository but doesn't merge with the working directory